Noob919/Diabetes_Predictions/DataUsed/Readme.md

-This Contain all the dataset used for this study.
+This folder contain all the dataset used for this study.